MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dual-currency-for-tax.md

 This parameter provides two options to convert tax amount from transaction currency to tax currency.

-- Accounting currency: The path will be "Amount in transaction currency -> Amount in accounting currency -> Amount in tax currency"
+- Accounting currency: The path will be "Amount in transaction currency -> Amount in accounting currency -> Amount in tax currency".
+Accounting currency exhange rate type (configured in Ledger setup) will be used for currency conversion.
-- Reporting currency: The path will be "Amount in transaction currency -> Amount in reporting currency -> Amount in tax currency"
+- Reporting currency: The path will be "Amount in transaction currency -> Amount in reporting currency -> Amount in tax currency".
+Reporting currency exhange rate type (configured in Ledger setup) will be used for currency conversion.

 #### Example